 The second park is owned by the Chevy Chase United Methodist Church and is filled with wonderful play equipment used by the children at their pre-school.
 The park is open to residents to use after pre-school hours.
 It is located at the corner of Delaware and Shepherd Streets.

 Other neighborhood parks include one on Shepherd Street run by the County in Martin's Additions; Candy Cane City, a park with play equipment and picnic tables in Rock Creek Park just off Beach Drive in Chevy Chase; and Norwood Park, just off Wisconsin Avenue, south of Bradley Lane where they have tennis courts, play areas and play equipment.

-The Gazebo Park may be reserved for personal use by residents of Section 3.
-Please complete the applicable forms and submit them to the Village Manager at least a week before your planned event:
+The Gazebo Park may be reserved for parties by residents of Section 3.
+Contact the Village Manager to verify that the Park is available on your preferred date.
+Please complete the application below and submit it to the Village Manager at least a week before your planned event: